 April 2018 Presentation for regarding professional women and archaeological careers, Sonoma County, CA

-In the wake of fire debris removal activities in Sonoma County, the disaster response contractor, AshBritt, Inc. asked Siskin to participate in an event for young women from TechBridge, an organization that provides education and experience for girls from low-income communities by delivering high-quality programming that empowers a girl to achieve economic mobility and opportunity.
-Siskin participated a collaborative presentation with other women colleagues and a Tribal representative from the Federated Indians of the Graton Rancheria.
+In the wake of fire debris removal activities in Sonoma County, the disaster response contractor, AshBritt, Inc. asked Barb to participate in an event for young women from TechBridge, an organization that provides education and experience for girls from low-income communities by delivering high-quality programming that empowers a girl to achieve economic mobility and opportunity.
+She participated in a collaborative presentation with other women colleagues and a Tribal representative from the Federated Indians of the Graton Rancheria.

 March 2018 Presentation to South Bay Engineers Club, Freemont, CA